Advocate: Regional Transit Funding

 Investing just a third of what most metro regions invest, we get what we pay for: not much.

-Even comparing just to other midwest or medium-sized metro regions, we invest the very least:
+Even comparing just to other Midwest or medium-sized metro regions, we still invest the least:

 The Regional Transit Authority analyzed the gaps and limits of southeast Michigan’s transit and developed a plan to provide much more of the transit our region needs.
 The Regional Transit Master Plan was approved in 2016 by the RTA Board, with support from all four counties and the City of Detroit: